-We can all agree that the benefits of drinking water is fairly obvious.
+We can all agree that the health benefits of water are fairly obvious.
 You simply couldn’t survive without it.

 That should be enough to encourage you to stay hydrated, right?
 Of course, it’s also interesting to discover how good old H2O fuels so many of the processes that get your body through the day.

-We’ll leave it to our expert nutritionists to explain why drinking water is such an important part of your routine.
+Here, we go through eleven reasons why drinking water should be such an important part of your routine.

 1. Replaces the water you’ve lost